 Practising before preaching

 Though Sindhu is deeply involved in all of Thannal’s activities, she is most known among the community to be a virtuoso with plasters.
-She is, hence, a vital resource in Lekshmi’s ongoing investigation of the efficacy of natural plasters.
 Plasters can be thought of as the skin of the building.
 They are the key to protecting the structure from harsh environmental conditions like heat and moisture.
 Additionally, they add aesthetic value to mud buildings – this is significant considering the role of ‘image’ in the popular resistance to mud homes.

 After years worth of trial-and-error, Sindhu and her team have successfully developed and refined five different recipes for plasters.
 These use different proportions of mud, lime and other natural materials such as cow dung, egg whites, aloe vera and fibres.
-At CUSAT, Lekshmi is now conducting tests on Thannal’s plasters.
-“Whatever they need – mud, lime – we take to Kochi in our car,” said Sindhu.
+They are collaborating with scientists to conduct tests on them.
 “We give them the proportions and they do the mixing and testing.
 Sometimes we train their workers on how to apply the plaster properly.
 The results are looking good.”